anoma/nspec/docs/tutorial/engines/index.md

 A timer handle may be used for at most one timer during the life-time of an engine instance.
 The formal model has a [map from handles to points in local time](https://github.com/anoma/formanoma/blob/4ad37bc274ad25e64d15fe5f00dbd7784e339ce0/Types/Engine.thy#L230)<!--
-    ᚦ: needs updating "continously" [do not remove this comment] -->.
+    ᚦ: needs updating "continuously" [do not remove this comment] -->.

 ##### Engine instances to be spawned